-Greece: PPC retail market share to fall by 50%, introduction of new competition model18.
-August 2015. / SEE Energy News
+Greece: PPC retail market share to fall by 50%, introduction of new competition model, SEE Energy News

 The retail market share of main power utility PPC is expected to fall by about 50 percent, from its current level of 98 percent, by 2020, to confine the utility’s monopoly and offer leeway for competition, the new bailout plan’s reforms for the Greek electricity market anticipate.

 The introduction of NOME-type auctions, as of October, according to the bailout terms, will serve as the tool to bring about PPC’s significant market share loss.
 PPC is expected to lose about 25 percent of its retail share during the plan’s early stage, before the proportion controlled recedes further.